corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f3bd287c8c82ff661b9ec9616b5514a9))

-So far, I would still lean towards the functional version, but let's see how both approaches hold up as we add more complexity.
+At this point I still prefer the iterator version.
+Now let's add more requirements.

 ### Making Filtering More Generic

-What if we wanted to filter by arbitrary file attributes?
+What if we want to filter by arbitrary file attributes, such as a prefix or extension?
-For instance, we might want to find all files with a given prefix or extension.

-We could introduce a new parameter, `valid`, which would be a function that takes a `Path` and returns a `bool`.
-(This is also known as a *predicate* in functional programming.)
+We can add a `valid` parameter: a function that takes a `Path` and returns a `bool`.
+Functional programmers call this a predicate.

 ```rust
 fn filter_files<F>(p: &Path, valid: &F) -> Result<Vec<PathBuf>>